 Eve is the publicity director for PALS Chorus.

-Jennifer is a newly-elected member of the Management Team.
+Ann is a newly-elected member of the Management Team.

 Muriel Honey-Richards is typical of many of our PAL Chorus members.
 Although she’s always been one to sing in the car on road trips (and occasionally in the shower), she doesn’t read music and did her last organized singing in a choir back in high school in her home town of New Westminster (many decades ago!).
 Encouraged by her friend and PAL Chorus Director Diane Lines to give the chorus a try, Muriel is now a proud second-year member of the Tenor section - one of what we fondly call ‘the Girly Boys’…a far cry from her early years as a soprano!